Gianeh/auto-pac-man/README.md

 This project is the result of collaborative academic efforts exploring various AI strategies for game control.
 Inspiration was drawn from:
 - Berkeley AI Materials on Pac-Man projects: [Berkeley AI Pac-Man Projects](https://ai.berkeley.edu/project_overview.html)
 - Tycho van der Ouderaa’s adaptation of Deep RL for Pac-Man: [PacmanDQN](https://github.com/tychovdo/PacmanDQN)

----

-Feel free to experiment and propose edits as you explore reinforcement learning approaches to solving Pac-Man!